bf2fc6cc711aee1a0c2a/openmessaging-benchmark/CONTRIBUTING.md

 This includes bug reports, fixes, documentation, examples...
 But first, read this page (including the small print at the end).

+---
+**NOTE**

+Although we love have you contribute to the project, note that this project is a fork of fork, so contribute with understanding that your contributions are not going to be pushed to the main project but only to this fork.

+From time to time we do pull in upstream changes into this fork.

+---

 ## Legal

 All original contributions to openmessaging-benchmark are licensed under the